Job Engine WordPress Theme Review – Run your own job board with WordPress

 Allows you to utilize the very popular Stripe Payment gateway in your Job Engine theme.

 Job Engine Job Alerts

 This extension allows job seekers to set criteria to meet upon which they are then emailed when something suitable pops up.”

 Import jobs from RSS feeds directly into your install of Job Engine.

-The above is all good in practice and Job Engine has some excellent features that’s for sure.
+The above is all good in practice and Job Engine has some excellent features that are for sure.
 However (here comes the however) unlike other reviews performed on Job Engine I pull no punches and there are indeed problems.
 That’s the point of this Job Engine review down the line.

-Namely that everything is hard coded in.
-By this I mean adding in a new menu as you would in any other WordPress theme is a labored process.
-Jobs, Companies & Resumes are hard coded into the theme so this hampers customization of the the theme itself.
+Namely that everything is hardcoded in.
+By this, I mean adding a new menu as you would in any other WordPress theme is a labored process.
+Jobs, Companies & Resumes are hard-coded into the theme so this hampers customization of the theme itself.

 Totally screwed.
-It would have been nice to be able to create a widgetized home page with job categories, why use us etc etc if not for your users but for search engine means as well.
+It would have been nice to be able to create a widgetized homepage with job categories, why use us etc if not for your users but for search engine means as well.

 Job Engine has a bunch of AWESOME features no one is denying that but for the price of it the above really, really needs to be actioned.
-That’s whole point of this Job Engine review is to highlight what you get for the money and whether it’s worth the investment.
-For me I can tinker with code (although I am not a coder) and it would take some time to iron out what I want it do to, so $129.00 is a small price to pay for a feature packed Job Board theme.
+That’s the whole point of this Job Engine review is to highlight what you get for the money and whether it’s worth the investment.
+For me, I can tinker with code (although I am not a coder) and it would take some time to iron out what I want it do to, so $129.00 is a small price to pay for a feature-packed Job Board theme.

 If you have read my review from top to bottom and are aware of the pitfalls then the Job Engine Job Board theme is available from Engine themes for $129.00